KorvinNasa13/SnakeSimpleGame3D/README.md

 ## ✨ About the Project

 Different approaches and patterns are used to demonstrate skills in C#.
-During development, AI has often served as a mentor, helping to understand complex concepts.

 > **Status:** Work in progress
 > The project is still being developed, so there may be unused elements.